Canna Humbert Group

 As there is a somatic mutation involved, it is not realistic to treat the subsequent descendant names as mere synonyms, as the mutation could have happened many different times over the years, and with different DNA results.
 Therefore this new group has been created so that the different commercial names can all be acknowledged.
 Once again, the use of groups is shown to be the sensible way forward.

 In addition, the chimera has a a habit of reverting to look like either of its different ancestors, 'Roi Humbert' and 'Asia', or both!
 But even then is not stable, and can again re-revert!
-Rather than try and describe this phenomena with pseudo-scientific names, we just state that it is one of the Humbert Group and leave it like that.
+Rather than try and describe this phenomena with pseudo-scientific names, we now just state that it is one of the Humbert Group and leave it like that.

 The new (Humbert Group) name replaces the elder multiple group list of (Italian Group)(Chimera Group)(Sport Group)(Variegated Group)(Heritage Group), but if you wish to add any of them, such as (Heritage Group), then the ICNCP (Cultivated Plant Code) allows for that as well.

-The initial members of this group are:
+The initial members of this group of descendants of Canna 'Roi Humbert 1er' are:

 • Canna 'King Humbert'